Using GRIP for FRC Vision Detection

 Generate Code

--> Generate Code
+Click Tools -> Generate Code to

 generate application code.
 This application code is taking